ajrcarey/pdfium-render/README.md

 ## External Pdfium builds

-`pdfium-render` does not bundle Pdfium at all.
+`pdfium-render` does not include Pdfium itself.
 You can either bind to a system-provided library or package an external build of Pdfium alongside your Rust application.
 When compiling to WASM, packaging an external build of Pdfium as a separate WASM module is essential.

-* Native builds of Pdfium for all major platforms: <https://github.com/bblanchon/pdfium-binaries/releases>
+* Native builds of Pdfium for all major platforms _except_ WASM: <https://github.com/bblanchon/pdfium-binaries/releases>
 * WASM builds of Pdfium, suitable for deploying alongside `pdfium-render`: <https://github.com/paulo-coutinho/pdfium-lib/releases>

 ## Compiling to WASM